csmerrell/csmerrell2.0/docs/BlockCarousel.md

 </script>
 ```

 That's the basic instance.
-Not much use without some code samples to go inside the contents!
+It's not much use, though, without some code samples to go inside the contents.

 ## Binding Block Content
 The two blocks in the samples just have plain text in them, which doesn't pick up the carousel's styling properly.
 We can convert that to code: